AY2324S2-CS2103T-T12-1/tp/docs/UserGuide.md

 Below you will find explanations for each key element in the CodeConnect GUI.

+***Note:*** What you see in the GUI may differ slightly from the images below, as it depends on the data that is stored locally.

 This is the text input area.
 This is the most important part of the program.
 Here is where you will key in the commands you need.<br>
 ![quickstart-input.png](images%2Fquickstart-input.png)